 The Negan and Maggie Spinoff The Walking Dead: Dead City Heads to New York

 This is very interesting for all the obvious reasons.
 There’s the ever-looming reality that Maggie will never forgive Negan because, well, she said so in The Walking Dead‘s finale.
 He genuinely and tearfully apologized to her about taking Glenn away from her family.
 She told him that while he and his wife earned their place in the community, she could never truly forgive him.
 It makes sense.
 He did murder her husband.
 In brutal fashion.
 Right in front of her eyes.

 Negan goes away from the community in the end, presumably to get Annie from Alexandria and go off on their own.
-But, we know that he will cross paths with Maggie again in New York City for some currently unknown reason.
+But, we know that he will cross paths with Maggie again to head to NYC.
 (This isn’t good for poor Annie or their child.
 Hope they don’t die.)
 But it sounds like time away could see Negan falling into his old ways.

 “It’s going to take place on the island of Manhattan, which was left to the walkers 12 years ago when they overran Manhattan.
 The government decided to blow all the bridges and tunnels and just leave the island to the walkers.
 And it’s now 12 years later,” confirms McDermott.
 “There’s a million-walker herd that’s sort of dominating the streets of Manhattan… Maggie and Negan have to journey onto the island, where there’s a small civilian [faction] that lives in Manhattan … above the 10th floor of all the buildings, and they zipline back and forth above the streets.”